Corey Bailey

 A bit depth of 16 Bits yields a dynamic range of 96 dB (16X6).
 A bit depth of 24

-I say “theoretical” because the best analog equipment we can use to playback
+I say theoretical because the best analog equipment we can use to playback that

-that decoded 24 bit audio has a realistic dynamic range of about 120 dB.
+decoded 24 Bit audio has a realistic dynamic range of about 120 dB.

 Bit Rate

-transmitted over a specified interface.
-“Interface” is this context could be USB,
+over a specified interface.
+Interface is this context could be USB, Firewire, HDMI,

-Firewire, Parallel, Serial or any number of specified digital protocols.
-The transfer
+Thunderbolt or any number of specified digital protocols.

-or bit rate for any given protocol is different.
-USB 2.0 for example, has a
+The transfer or bit rate for any given protocol is different.
+USB 2.0 for example,

-maximum bit rate of 480 Megabits per second (MBit/s) or 480 million data bits
+has a maximum bit rate of 480 Megabits per second (MBit/s) or 480 million data

 Common bit rate (or data rate) terms: